H2Cyber/VolDiff/README.md

 `profile` should be `Win7SP0x86` or `Win7SP1x64` etc.

-VolDiff will create a report to highlight notable changes (new processes, network connections, injected code, drivers etc), as well as any identified indicators of compromise.
+The `--malware-checks` option instructs VolDiff to perform a number of checks such as process parent/child relationships, unusual loaded DLLs, suspicious imports, malicious drivers and much more.
+VolDiff will save the output of a selection of Volatility plugins for the memory images, then it will create a report to highlight any identified indicators of compromise.

+If a single memory image of an potentially infected system is available, use the following command to analyse it using VolDiff:

+`python VolDiff.py path/to/image.vmem profile --malware-checks`

 Please refer to the VolDiff [wiki pages](https://github.com/aim4r/VolDiff/wiki) for more details.